hissinger/langchain-agent/README.md

-# Chat Agent Sample with LangChain
+# ReAct Chatbot Sample with LangChain

 This is a simple ReAct chatbot that uses the LangChain API to generate responses to user input.